IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

     from: ```single``` or ```multi-zone```.

-A **single zone** VMware virtual data center deployment will provision the environment within a single available center (easier to manage, but potentially vulnerable to a single point of failure).
+A **single zone** VMware virtual data center deployment will provision the environment within a single availability center (easier to manage, but vulnerable to a single point of failure).

 A **multi-zone** VMware virtual data center deployment will deploy across two availability zones in an IBM Cloud multi-zone region, providing failover in the event that a single-zone data center failure occurs.